-Three former Trojan golfers triumphed this past weekend as Kim Saiki won her first LPGA title at the Wegmans Rochester and Craig Stadler won the Champion Tour's Bank of America Championship, while his son Kevin Stadler won the Nationwide Tour's Lake Erie Charity Classic.
+Three former Trojan golfers triumphed this past weekend as Craig Stadler won the Champion Tour's Bank of America Championship, his son Kevin Stadler won the Nationwide Tour's Lake Erie Charity Classic, while Kim Saiki won her first LPGA title at the Wegmans Rochester.

 The elder Stadler shot an 8-under 64 in the final round to capture his title, then hustled into the scorer's trailer to watch son Kevin earn his first win on the Nationwide Tour.

 'This is probably the best golfing day I will ever have,' said the proud father, who collected $232,500 for his fifth victory on the senior circuit.

 'I don't think another win will ever come close to this.
 This is incredible.
 I am so happy for him and so proud for him. ...
 I never even dreamed of us both winning on the same day.'

 The only other time a father and son have won PGA Tour-sponsored events on the same day was when David Duval won The Players Championship on March 28, 1999, and father Bob took the Emerald Coast Classic on the senior circuit.

 'I figured if I won, he would probably win,' Kevin said on speakerphone from Findley Lake, N.Y.
 'He tries to one-up me all the time.'